Tuesday, 14 April 2015

 I do not even like circuses as I believe wild animals should be wild, so seeing these beautiful animals painted up made me feel really sad.

-I did not want to see any more animals looking like that & realised that Audley's stance is the right one to take by discouraging elephant rides.
-I am glad that I saw them on the road so that I could make up my own mind but I had seen all I needed to see.
+I did not want to see any more animals looking like that & Audley's stance is the right one to take by discouraging elephant rides.
+I am glad that I saw them on the road so that I could make up my own mind even about visiting an elephant centre where they are supposedly cared for.

 Our guide & driver were only too happy to turn around & head to the Amber Fort.